hstastna/job-progress-dashboard/README.md

 - **Testing:**

-  - Add unit and integration tests for hooks (`useWebSocket`, `useHandleJob`) and components to ensure reliability, especially under rapid message loads.
+  - Add unit and integration tests for hooks (`useWebSocket`) and components to ensure reliability, especially under rapid message loads.

 - **Accessibility:**
   - Enhance accessibility by improving keyboard navigation, screen reader support for job lists and controls.